 A new bundle of joy in the home may mean it is time to review your life insurance policy.

-Term life insurance may be the best option for most families because it’s inexpensive compared to other options.
-When buying life insurance, you may want to cover the years you’re raising your children, building savings and paying off debts.
+Term life insurance is an option for many families because of its lower cost compared to permanent life insurance.
+When buying life insurance, consider the years you’re raising your children, building savings, and paying off debts.
 Both parents usually need life insurance.
-If you or your spouse is a stay-at-home parent, you should consider coverage because you provide essential services that a surviving parent would have to pay to replace, like child care.
-To figure out how much life insurance to get, you need to assess your family’s financial needs if you aren’t around.
+If you or your spouse is a stay-at-home parent, you should consider coverage as there are essential services that a surviving parent would have to pay to replace, such as child care or housekeeping.
+To figure out how much life insurance to purchase, assess your family’s financial needs.

 Often, life insurance can fall into the category of out of sight, out of mind; you purchase a policy and call it good.
 Resist the urge – review your life insurance policy should you experience any of these life events.